mobarski/morty/design.md

 For the simple "if" case the ASM should be just one "jump-zero" instruction.

 Lambda based "if" is acceptable but it has worse performance on the "fibo" benchmark:
-- 10% longer for "lambda" based
+- 10% longer for "lambda.@[ ... ]: " based
 - 28% longer for "0 jz.@[ ...  push.@]" based
 - 14% longer for "goto.@[ ...  push.@]" based

-Maybe it can be optimized by mutating the "lambda" cell by the "if" cell?
+Maybe it can be optimized by mutating the cell before the block by the "if" cell?
+It's hard with "lambda.@[" as there is no start of the block addr!

 ```

 distance 10 or-less then collision-warning end-then
 distance 10 or-less then collision-warning end
-distance 10 or-less if   collision-warning then
+distance 10 or-less if   collision-warning then       (Forth)
+distance 10 or-less if   collision-warning end
+distance 10 or-less if   collision-warning end-if

 ( with brackets )

-distance 10 or-less [ collision-warning ] if
+distance 10 or-less [ collision-warning ] if          (Factor)
 distance 10 or-less [ collision-warning ] then
 distance 10 or-less then [ collision-warning ]
 distance 10 or-less then [ collision-warning ] do

+( mixed )
+distance 10 or-less then[ collision-warning ]
+distance 10 or-less   if[ collision-warning ]
 ```

 ```